-But anyways, once again, it kind of got me to thinking.
+I've seen this topic addressed before on blogs and in articles.
+But, anyways, once again, it kind of got me to thinking.
 How well do we really take care of people?

 It depends upon what you think it involves.
-Of course, we have protocols to follow, skills to do, and on and on and on.
+Of course, we have protocols to follow, procedures to do, and on and on and on.
 But there are other things that we need to do that are just as important.
 And they have nothing to do with starting an IV, reading a 12-lead, or any of that other stuff you learned (hopefully) in paramedic (or EMT) school.
 It’s all about how you take care of people.

 Another thing I have noticed is that the entrance to Walmart is smoother than the entrance to most of this area’s Emergency Departments.
 So, do you take it easy over those entrances, or just bump on across?
 Based upon what I have seen, most of us just bump on across.
-Probably feels really good with that broken hip, bone cancer, or any one of many maladies that hurt when you move.
+Probably feels really good with that broken hip, bone cancer, open ankle fracture, or any one of many maladies that hurt when you move.

 But what about other things along the lines of ‘taking care of people’?

 Do you explain what you are going to do and why you are going to do it?
 As I get older I am exposed to the healthcare system just a little bit more.
 At my colonoscopy I saw a wide variety of ‘explaining’ and the lack thereof.
 The nurse that started my IV had a good technique (well, her tourniquet technique sucked) but she barked out orders like a drill sergeant- “Put your arm down”, “Make a fist”, “Hold still”.
 And when she was done she just walked away.
 Oh yeah, and there was that introduction- “I’m gonna start your IV”.

 Well, she did tell me what she was going to do.
 And what do to.
 In no uncertain terms.
 But ‘why’ would have been nice.
 So would a little personality.